-ENT experts recommend using olive or mineral oil to soften the baby’s ears before cleaning it.
+ENT experts recommend using olive or mineral oil to soften the baby's ears before cleaning them.
 In fact, oils are a major ingredient in many earwax removal drops and kits.

 Note: This method is to be applied only after consulting the doctor.

-If the above-mentioned techniques do not work, it is best recommended that an ENT specialist or a doctor or a paediatrician should be consulted.
+If the above-mentioned techniques do not work, it is best recommended that an ENT specialist or a doctor or a pediatrician should be consulted.

 It is difficult for parents to tell whether their toddler has earwax accumulation or is simply suffering from an ear infection.
 A toddler with a build-up of earwax may rub or tug at his ears the same way he would do if one suffers from an ear infection.
 However, one clear way to distinguish is that earwax accumulation does not result in fever and sleep problems, which occurs when there is an ear infection.

 If you suspect there is wax accumulation in your baby's ear, you can simply look and find out.
 In the case of wax accumulation, there is a yellow or brown discharge.
 On the other hand, in case of ear infection, there is a milky pus-like or even a bloody discharge.